OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

 *   script/onUnlink-managedUser_systemLdapAccounts.js  Updates the relationship entry's properties representing the linked target object with a "unlinkDate" specifying the date the target was unlinked, and sets "active" to false indicating that the target is no longer linked.
+*   script/check_account_state_change.js  On a live sync or recon event this script will check if the ldap account state has changed.
+If the state has changed it will update the historical account properties to indicate the new state (enabled/disabled) and the date that the state was changed.
+The date can only be approximated and is set to the time that the change was detected by the script.

 Setup OpenDJ
 ------------